BenjaminKyamanywa/playground/ground_011/03 - CSS Variables/Changing CSS Variables with Javascript.md

 ```

-- We variables (`--base`, `--spacing`, `--blur`) that store colors, sizes, and blurriness settings.
+- The variables (`--base`, `--spacing`, `--blur`) store colors, sizes, and blurriness settings.
-- We'll use these for a user to be ablee to change their values in the browser.
+- We'll use these for a user to be able to change their values in the browser.

 ### Uncovering our JS